Work-Related Injury Specialists

 Board Certified Doctors

-• Overexertion injuries: injuries related to pulling, lifting, pushing, holding, carrying, and throwing activities at work.
+• Overexertion Isnjuries: Overexertion injuries are related to pulling, lifting, pushing, holding, carrying, and throwing activities at work.

-• Slipping/Tripping: Injuries related to falls on wet and slippery floors or trips over something lying on the floor.
+• Slipping or Tripping: Injuries related to falls on wet and slippery floors or trips over something lying on the floor are unfortunately common.

-• Falling from heights: This type of falls happens from an elevated area like roofs, ladders, and stairways.
+• Falling from Heights: Falling from heights happens from an elevated area like roofs, ladders, and stairways.

-• Reaction injuries: these injuries are caused by slipping or tripping without falling.
+• Reaction Injuries: Reaction injuries are caused by slipping or tripping without falling.
 They can cause muscle injuries, body trauma, and a variety of other medical problems.

-• Walking into injuries: these injuries happen when a person accidentally runs into concrete objects like walls, doors, cabinets, table, chairs, etc.
+• Walking into Injuries: Walking into injuries happen when a person accidentally runs into concrete objects like walls, doors, cabinets, table, chairs, etc.

-• Machine entanglement: These injuries usually occur in a factory where heavy equipment and machinery is used.
+• Machine Entanglement: Machine entanglement injuries usually occur in a factory where heavy equipment and machinery is used.

-• Repetitive motion injuries: This type of workplace injury is one that is less obvious but is harmful in the long term.
+• Repetitive Motion Injuries: A repetitive motion injury is one that is less obvious but is harmful in the long term.
 For example, typing and using a computer every day can cause carpal tunnel, vision problems, muscle strains, and back pain.

 The workplace of the United States has, generally, become safer over the past century and the rates of injury, disease, and death have decreased overall.
-With government regulation (i.e. work safety laws and OSHA), worker advocacy, automation, better health and safety training, improved equipment, and much more have led to advances in the workplace that create a safer environment than that of the Industrial Revolution.
+With government regulation, such as work safety laws and OSHA, worker advocacy, automation, better health and safety training, improved equipment, and much more have led to advances in the workplace that create a safer environment than that of the Industrial Revolution.
 However, work-related accidents still happen, and people can become seriously injured, to the point of permanent disability.

 Certain industries are still considered hazardous by today’s standards.
 The top five hazardous industries are mining, construction, agriculture, transportation, and ship-breaking.
 Even typical office jobs, which involve sitting at a desk all day, can lead to injuries.